Ebenezer Elliott: Legacy

 Paul Rodgers gave the opinion that Elliott "has been sorely handled by the painters and engravers....
 The published portraits convey scarcely any idea at all of the man."
-Of those that remain, two have been attributed to John Birch, who painted other Sheffield worthies too.
+Of those that remain, two have been attributed to John Birch, who also painted other Sheffield worthies.
 One shows him seated with a scroll in his left hand and spectacles dangling from the right.
 The other has him seated on a boulder, clasping an open book in his lap, with the narrow valley of Black Brook in the background.
-This spot above the River Rivelin was a favourite of Elliott's and he is said to have carved his name on a boulder there.
+This spot above the River Rivelin was a favourite of Elliott's, and he is said to have carved his name on a boulder there.
 A drawing of Elliott by the Scottish artist Margaret Gillies is now in the National Portrait Gallery, London.
-She had accompanied William Howitt in 1847, when he visited the poet for another interview, and her work was reproduced to illustrate it in Howitt's Journal.
-Another seated portrait, book in lap, "may be a better picture," thought Rodgers, "but is still less like him."
+She had accompanied William Howitt in 1847 when he visited the poet for another interview, and her work was reproduced to illustrate it in Howitt's Journal.
+Another seated portrait, book in lap, "may be a better picture", thought Rodgers, "but is still less like him."

 Elliott is seated on a rock in Neville Burnard's statue of him, which was also thought a poor likeness.
-In its issue on 22 July 1854, The Sheffield Independent reported, "Many of the persons in Sheffield who have a vivid remembrance of the features of Ebenezer Elliott will feel disappointed that, in this case, the sculptor had not given a more exact similitude of the man as he lived," but goes on to surmise that this is meant to be a "somewhat idealised representation of the Corn Law Rhymer".
+In its issue on 22 July 1854, The Sheffield Independent reported that "Many of the persons in Sheffield who have a vivid remembrance of the features of Ebenezer Elliott will feel disappointed that, in this case, the sculptor had not given a more exact similitude of the man as he lived", but goes on to surmise that this is meant to be a "somewhat idealised representation of the Corn Law Rhymer".
 In 1875, the work was removed from the city centre to Weston Park, where it remains.